Event summaries from meetings sponsored by the Environmental Change and Security Program between June 1999 and May 2000.

 The series seeks to broaden understanding of health and population issues as part of the problem and part of the solution to instability challenges, as well as foster debate about the correlations between fragility and population dynamics.

 ECSP invited a wide range of scientists, government officials, nongovernmental activists, and defense analysts from across the globe to write commentaries on Global Trends 2015.

 Special Reports: Environment and Security in an International Context: Executive Summary Report, by the NATO/Committee on The Challenges of Modern Society Pilot Study; and State Failure Task Force Report: Phase II Findings.

 The 13th issue of the Environmental Change and Security Program Report details the non-traditional security threats and opportunities facing the world today.
-Complete report.
+Cover and Table of Contents.

 Population and fresh water are widely recognized as two of the most important issues facing humanity.
 Yet too few policymakers are aware of the close links between these two phenomena.
 Foreword and table of contents.